waterbycounty

 What's happening with rivers in Sandoval County right now?

-Sandoval County's primary USGS streamgage on the RIO GRANDE BELOW COCHITI DAM, NM is currently reading 209 cubic feet per second — 17% of the long-term mean of 1,228.24 cfs.
+Sandoval County's primary USGS streamgage on the RIO GRANDE BELOW COCHITI DAM, NM has a pipeline snapshot of 209 cubic feet per second — 17% of the long-term mean of 1,228.24 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Sandoval County water compare to the New Mexico average?